BartolomeoF/nDGPemu/README.md

 where H0rc, z, cosmo_params are user defined paramters.

-The emulator assumes a flat $\Lambda$CDM cosmology and neglets the energy density of radiation and neutrinos.
+The emulator assumes a flat $\Lambda$-CDM cosmology and neglets the energy density of radiation and neutrinos.
 The cosmological parameters required in the dictonary cosmo_params to obtain the nDGP boost factors and their allowed ranges are:
 - $\Omega_{\rm m} \in [0.28,0.36]$,
 - $\Omega_{\rm b} \in [0.04,0.06]$,
 - $n_{\rm s} \in [0.92,1]$,